StrangeRanger/bash-style-guide/docs/guidelines/style.md

     type: tip

 - **Variability in Bash Locations**: On non-Linux systems like BSD and macOS, Bash is often located in a different path than on Linux, or the installed version may be older.
 For instance, many macOS users upgrade Bash via [Homebrew](https://brew.sh/), which installs it at `/usr/local/bin/bash` (Intel Macs) or `/opt/homebrew/bin/bash` (Apple Silicon), while the system version remains at `/bin/bash`.
 - **Path Flexibility**: Using `#!/usr/bin/env bash` provides significant flexibility.
 It enables the script to use the Bash version installed in the user's environment, which is crucial for accessing features available in newer Bash versions.
-This approach is particularly useful in environments where the default Bash version is outdated or non-standard.
+This approach is handy when the default Bash version is outdated or non-standard.

 ///